uitpsypro/1/pages/eng-info.md

 ###### [Home](https://uitpsypro.github.io/1/) / [Information](https://uitpsypro.github.io/1/eng-info)
 ---

-# What your brain stimulated?
+# Experiment about attention and brain stimulation
 * This is a Research Student Programme ("forskerlinje" - in psychology) project at UiT.
 * The project have been ethically approved by regional ethics committee (REK nord).